 Can you imagine the capital appreciation you would have gained as well?

 Investors, if you’re struggling over what Canadian dividend paying stocks to purchase for your portfolio, while pouring over company metrics still makes sense and buyer must always beware, consider owning the Canadian companies that make a bunch of money and have been doing so for a very, very long time.
-Just ask do-it-yourself investors like Susan Brunner and Robert Gibb.

 What do you think of these companies?
 Do you think past performance could be any forecast of future results for these dividend paying stocks?